 A brand new serial –

-With the new Common Core State Standards and the emphasis of reading and analyzing non-fiction, this project will give educators in both states perfect opportunities for collaborative learning and using technology while developing 21st Century skills.
-The story, illustrations and all project components are available FREE to any members of the NYNPA or Wyoming Press Association.
+With the Common Core State Standards and the emphasis of reading and analyzing non-fiction, this project will give educators perfect opportunities for collaborative learning and using technology while developing 21st Century skills.
+The story, illustrations and all project components are available FREE to any members of the New York News Publishers Association.

 More information about NIE